CoderDojoTC/micropython/docs/sound/07-play-audio-file.md

 # Playing and Audio File

-Note: This is a work in progress.
-There is a bug in the .wav file player on my test system.
+!!!
+Note
+    This lesson is still a work in progress.
+Although we can now play some .wav files in stereo at 16000 samples per second, other formats may not work.
+See the wav file test results section below.
+We also are having problems when different pins are used.
+If you stick to pins for GPIO 2 and 3 for the two channels the test run OK.

+## Playing Sounds on The RP2040 Chip

-Although we can play tones of various pitches using the PMW to generate square waves, the quality of this sound is not close to high-fidelity sound like you would expect in a personal MP3 audio player.
+Although we can play tones of various pitches on the PR2040 using the PMW to generate square waves, the quality of this sound is not close to high-fidelity sound like you would expect in a personal MP3 audio player.

-In this lesson we will demonstrate how to play a high-quality audio file that is stored on the non-volatile static memory of the Pico.
-According to the specification of the [](https://www.raspberrypi.com/products/raspberry-pi-pico/specifications/), the system comes with 2MB on-board QSPI Flash that we can use to store sound files.
-By combining our Pico with an SD card reader we can play many sounds and even full-length songs and albums.
+In this lesson we will demonstrate how to play a high-quality audio files that are stored on the two megabytes of non-volatile static memory of the Pico.
+According to the specification of the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/specifications/), the system comes with 2MB on-board QSPI Flash that we can use to store sound files.
+By combining our Pico with an SD card reader we can also play many sounds and even full-length music and full albums.

+## Overall Architecture

+1. We will be reading .wav files from the MicroPython non-volatile flash memory or an SD card.
+2. We will be using the wave.py module to read the .wav files
+3. We will be using the myPMW.py, chunk.py and myDMA.py modules to stream the data from the pwm files to the PWM controllers

 ## Connections

+Some of this documentation was take from [Dan Perron's Pico Audio GitHub Repo](https://github.com/danjperron/PicoAudioPWM).

-GPIO pin 14 and 15 are the output.
-We will need to use an amplifier or head phone with a 1K resistor in series on the pins.
+In these tests we used GPIO pins 2 and 3 to drive the left and right channels of audio that are sent to a stereo amplifier.
+You can use both an amplifier or head phone with a 1K resistor in series on the pins to limit the current from the 3.3v output signals.

 The myPWM subclass set the maximum count to 255(8 bits)  or 1023(10bits)  at a frequency around 122.5KHz.